-2.1 GReIC database access and integration service
+2.1 GRelC database access and integration service

 The management of databases plays a crucial role in different scientific domains like Earth Science, High Energy Physics and Life Science.
 In the EGI context, the GRelC project has been supporting the Life Science community from several points of view through the analysis and implementation of new use cases, the user support, training and tutorial activities stemming from the biosciences domain.
-A key activity related to this task (as part of the user support) is the DashboardDB application (http://adm05.cmcc.it:8080/dashboardDB).
+The key activity related to this task is the DashboardDB application [R18].